 The XF251Q we reviewed was manufactured in July 2017

 The Acer XF251Q is a decent entry-level monitor with great gaming performance.
-See our recommendations for the best monitors under $200, the best budget gaming monitors and the best 24-25 inch monitors.
+See our recommendations for the best monitors under $200, the best 1080p gaming monitors, the best budget gaming monitors and the best 24-25 inch monitors.

 The Acer XF251Q is slightly better than the ASUS VG245H.
 Both models are 75Hz TN monitors, with FreeSync support.
 Both offer very similar performance, but the XF251Q we reviewed had better black uniformity and much better color volume.
 The ASUS VG245H is much more accurate out of the box, but a few setting changes on the XF251Q can correct this.